Georgia’s Top Birding Destinations

 The Georgia House of Representatives recognized 2026 as the Year of the Georgia Birding Trail, celebrating a new statewide initiative led by Birds Georgia honoring the organization’s centennial year.

-A closer look: American Kestrel
+A Closer Look: American Kestrel

 April 16, 2026